-Option 1 - service inside IR35: This service is inside IR35.
+IR35 - This service is inside IR35.
 All workers engaged to deliver the contracted services shall be on payroll employees of the Supplier or subcontractors.
 If any independent contractors or associates are engaged on this SOW the Supplier shall ensure that they operate via a FCSA accredited Umbrella Company or PAYE provider.
 If the Supplier proposes off-payroll resource the Supplier must notify the Buyer.